 Laurel Despins, PhD, RN, Principal Investigator, Assistant Professor, Sinclair School of Nursing

-In this study, Dr. Despins will describe how patients make sense pf blood glucose data that is presented to them, the influences on their actions, and the health information that they would communicate to the provider using a sensemaking framework.
+In this study, Dr. Despins described how patients make sense of blood glucose data that is presented to them, the influences on their actions, and the health information that they would communicate to the provider using a sensemaking framework.
 Sensemaking is defined as the way individuals make sense of their environments and events, create mental models of these events, and use these models to guide their actions.
-She will be using a conceptual model drawn from the Sensemaking Framework in Diabetes Self-Management that describes the self-management activities of individuals diagnosed with diabetes.
+She used a conceptual model drawn from the Sensemaking Framework in Diabetes Self-Management that describes the self-management activities of individuals diagnosed with diabetes.

 December, 2017: Using Behavioral Economics to Improve Discussions about End-of-life Care: ‘Nudging’ Primary Care Providers with EHR Prompts for Better Advance Care Planning with the Seriously Ill (the PACT intervention).